Boris Mann — The 3 stages of dynamic systems

 From these features, we extract three stages of content management — simple content management, beyond the blog, and building your own web application.

-We’ll cover some of the products and approaches appropriate for each stage — Wordpress, MovableType, Expression Engine, Drupal, and Ruby on Rails will all be familiar terms when we’re done.
+We’ll cover some of the products and approaches appropriate for each stage — WordPress, MovableType, Expression Engine, Drupal, and Ruby on Rails will all be familiar terms when we’re done.
 As well, we’ll explore the following concepts:

 • the challenges of designing for dynamic systems: the need to think about template and interaction design